zama-ai/tfhe-rs/CONTRIBUTING.md

  * add (or modify) a Cargo test filter to the corresponding `make` target in Makefile
  * run the target

+{% hint style="success" %}
+`make test_<something>` will print the underlying cargo command in STDOUT.
+Changes can be quickly tested by copy/paste the command and then modify it to suit your needs.
+{% endhint %}

 For example, if you made changes in `tfhe/src/integer/*`:
  * replace, in `test_integer` target, the filter `-- integer::` by `-- my_new_test`
  * run `make test_integer`

 ## 4. Committing

-Tfhe-rs follows conventional commit specification to have a consistent commit naming scheme and you are expected to follow it as well.
+**TFHE-rs** follows conventional commit specification to have a consistent commit naming scheme and you are expected to follow it as well.

-This is a mandatory requirement for Semantic Versioning ([https://semver.org/](https://semver.org/)) used in TFHE-rs release process to define the version number and create automatically meaningful changelog.
+This is a mandatory requirement for Semantic Versioning ([https://semver.org/](https://semver.org/)) used in **TFHE-rs** release process to define the version number and create automatically meaningful changelog.

 Just a reminder that commit messages are checked automatically in the CI and are rejected if they don't follow the rules.
 To learn more about conventional commits, check [this page](https://www.conventionalcommits.org/en/v1.0.0/).